dnephin/dobi/README.rst

 (when the dependency is an image), or a resource definition (when the dependency is a container or volume).

-Container dependencies must specify the expected state of the container, either ``running`` or ``exited`` (the default).
+Container dependencies may specify the expected ``state`` of the container, either ``running`` or ``exited`` (the default).

 Volume dependencies must specify the container path used to mount the volume